cicc2012/IaC-demo/README.md

 Please **note**: You only need to run cdk bootstrap **once** per AWS account and region, or if you change the AWS environment (e.g., switch to a new account or region).

+So far, this is the initial pipeline to compile the code.
+When you have future changes, replace "mvn clean install" by **"mvn clean package"**, **without** "cdk boostrap".

 ---

 ### 4. **CI/CD Pipeline**:
 When you push changes to the Git repository connected to AWS Amplify, the CI/CD pipeline will be triggered:
-1. **Frontend**: The Amplify app is built and deployed to the Amplify Console.
+- **Frontend**: The Amplify app is built and deployed to the Amplify Console.
-2. **Backend**: The Lambda function is updated and redeployed via AWS CDK.
-3. **API Gateway**: The API Gateway will forward requests to the Lambda to process the uploaded image.
+- For deployments using AWS CloudFormation, CLI, or SDKs, you'll need to manually install the Amplify GitHub App and generate a personal access token in your GitHub account.
+But this is not recommended, because of potential security risks, e.g., exposing the token directly in Github or other AWS services.

 ---